open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ### ☆ Upload basic open contracting information to the web

-<span class="lead">Take information on contracting processes in whatever format it is currently available, and make sure it is available to citizens on the Web.</span>
+Take information on contracting processes in whatever format it is currently available, and make sure it is available to citizens on the Web.

 An example of publication at this level would involve uploading all the documents relating to a contract process to an agency website.
 Good practice would involve using common naming and filing conventions, so users can easily find all the documents related to a specific tender or contract.